rvinothini89/iam-agent-capstone/docs/DemoScript.md

 {
   "request_type": "access_request",
   "decision": "escalate",
-  "reason": "All required attributes recovered from memory state.
-Production access requires approval.", "risk": "high",
+  "reason": "As per policy P2, QA role is allowed read access to production_db, but write access requires approval.
+Since the request is for write access on a high-risk resource (production_db), it must be escalated for approval.", "risk": "medium",
   "tool": "request_approval",
   "tool_input": {
     "role": "QA",